JaviMaciasG/PhD-TFM-TFG-LatexTemplate/README.md

    make
    ```

+Using `make` is recommended but not required.
+You can instead compile
+`Book/book.tex` with a standard LaTeX build tool or from your preferred
+LaTeX editor.
+Configure the tool or editor to use `pdflatex`, `biber`, and
+`makeglossaries`, with the additional LaTeX passes required to resolve
+references, the bibliography, and the glossaries.

-The build runs the required LaTeX, bibliography, and glossary passes.
-It generates `book.pdf`, reduced-size `book-screen.pdf` and `book-compressed.pdf` variants, and copies them to filenames derived from the work type, degree, author, and language.
+The provided Makefile runs those steps automatically.
+It generates
+`book.pdf` and a reduced-size `book-compressed.pdf` variant, and copies them
+to filenames derived from the work type, degree, author, and language.
+Other
+build tools may generate only `book.pdf` unless configured to reproduce these
+additional steps.

 To remove generated auxiliary files, run this from `Book/`: